great-expectations/great_expectations/docs/docusaurus/docs/cloud/try_gx_cloud.md

 An Expectation is a verifiable assertion about your data.
 They make implicit assumptions about your data explicit.

-1. In the **Data Assets** list, click the Snowflake Data Asset name.
+1. In the **Data Assets** list, click the Data Asset name.

+2. Click the **Expectations** tab.

-2. Click **New Expectation**.
+3. Click **New Expectation**.

-3. Select an Expectation type, enter the column name, and then complete the optional fields.
+4. Select an Expectation type, enter the column name, and then complete the optional fields.
+To view descriptions of the available Expectation types, see [Available Expectations](/cloud/expectations/manage_expectations#available-expectations)

     If you prefer to work in a code editor, click the **JSON Editor** tab and define your Expectation parameters in the code pane.

-4. Click **Save**.
+5. Click **Save**.

-5. Optional.
-Repeat steps 1 to 4 to add additional Expectations.
+6. Optional.
+Repeat steps 3 to 5 to add additional Expectations.

 ## Validate Expectations